JayexDesigns/twitch-subathon-countdown/README.md

 <br/>

 <h2>Usage</h2>
-<p>After cloning this repository you'll have to edit the "config.js" file with any plain text editor, then change the value of the variables acording to what you want:</p>
+<p>After cloning this repository you'll have to edit the "config.js" file with any plain text editor, then change the value of the variables according to what you want:</p>

 <h3>Streamlabs Token</h3>
-<p>To get the token you'll have to go to the api settings tab of your <a href="https://streamlabs.com/dashboard#/settings/api-settings">Streamlabs dashboard</a> then click on API Tokens, copy your socket API token and finally paste the code on the "streamlabs_token" variable in the "config.js" file.</p>
+<p>To get the token you'll have to go to the API settings tab of your <a href="https://streamlabs.com/dashboard#/settings/api-settings">Streamlabs dashboard</a> then click on API Tokens, copy your socket API token and finally paste the code on the "streamlabs_token" variable in the "config.js" file.</p>
 <img src="./auth_streamlabs.png">

 <h3>StreamElements Token</h3>